Every website owner desires the growth of their traffic, and the ability to reach as many people as possible.

-t’s in the best of interests for every website owner to have their traffic grow, and be as large as possible.
-In the film “The Social Network”, there’s a specific scene that comes to mind, when IT techs predict that Harvard’s network is about to crash from too much traffic caused by Mark Zuckerberg – that’s the kind of traffic everyone should be aiming at.
+There’s a specific scene in “The Social Network” that comes to mind, when IT techs predict that Harvard’s network is about to crash caused by too much traffic originating from Mark Zuckerberg, and that’s the kind of traffic everybody should be striving for.

 1. Search Engine Penalty

-Some other reasons why you might suffer a search engine penalty are:
+Other reasons for a search engine penalty include:

-– a large number of deliberately placed external backlinks
+- a large number of backlinks that were paid for (from suspicious sites).

 2. Missing 301 Redirects